 Our wildlife rehabilitators care for local wild animals.
 They are specially trained individuals who provide immediate and long-term-care to sick injured or orphaned wildlife.

-Naturalistss & Behaviorists:
+Naturalists & Behaviorists:

 Many of the young animals that come into our facilities for rehabilitation are orphans.
 Without parents to teach them, the youngsters must rely on a combination of rehabilitators and their own natural instincts.
 Wild animals must know how to survive on their own in order to be successfully released back into the wild.